jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 which is a simple pattern match into values. finally we give an implementation of `zeroA` at `3`.

+You can do a quick correctness check before doing a full prove.
-For correctness we didn't do the full on homorphism prove at first.
+For example, in multiplication we didn't do the full on homorphism prove at first.
 It looked daunting,
 so we settled on making a [unit test](https://github.com/isovector/denotational-arithmetic-zurihac/commit/4eb494ad84a1ede2202b036379d8525a391eecbb#diff-201315dac0498e664f0dccffd803e509020bf7d50ce3509d27566a3c26e5cb38R273) instead.